joelkuiper/PathoLens/README.md

 Alongside the tokens, the projector exposes a small **auxiliary classification head**: a single Linear over the flattened projection (`k*d_out → n_classes`).
 During training we combine the aux-head cross-entropy with the main LM loss (on the label word) using a modest weight.
 This gives the projector a direct discriminative signal, stabilizes early training, and encourages the projected tokens to be informative.
 The aux head is **only** a training aid; at inference we ignore it and score purely from the LM by comparing the log-likelihoods of the two label tokens (“Benign” vs “Pathogenic”).

 ## Results (Test set)
 We evaluate PathoLens on ClinVar (GRCh38; “criteria provided, multiple submitters, no conflicts”), using gene-disjoint train/val/test splits.
-The model consumes only a compact conditioning vector (DNA effect ⊕ GO(gene) ⊕ optional protein delta) and a short textual scaffold (HGVS, gene symbol, coarse consequence heuristics).
+The model consumes only a compact conditioning vector (DNA effect ⊕ GO(gene) ⊕ protein delta) and a short textual scaffold (HGVS, gene symbol, coarse consequence heuristics).
 Ground-truth labels are never inserted into prompts or scoring; we compute label log-likelihoods via teacher forcing on the two vocabulary targets (“Benign”, “Pathogenic”) and derive probabilities by softmaxing those two log-scores.

 ### Overall performance
 #### MLP probe (Validation)